U.S. flag

 Clinical Description

-For children who were not detected by newborn screening, tyrosinemia type I usually presents either in young infants with severe liver involvement or later in the first year with liver dysfunction and significant renal involvement, growth failure, and rickets.
-Growth failure results from chronic illness with poor nutritional intake, liver involvement, and/or chronic renal disease.
+For children not detected by newborn screening (NBS), tyrosinemia type I usually presents either in young infants with severe liver involvement or later in the first year with liver dysfunction and significant kidney involvement, growth failure, and rickets.
 Death in the undetected or untreated child usually occurs before age ten years, typically from liver failure, neurologic crisis, or hepatocellular carcinoma.

 • Liver involvement.
 Undetected or untreated children presenting before age six months typically have acute liver failure with initial loss of synthetic function for clotting factors.
-PT and PTT are markedly prolonged and not corrected by vitamin K supplementation; factor II, VII, IX, XI, and XII levels are decreased; factor V and factor VIII levels are preserved.
-Paradoxically, serum transaminase levels may be only modestly elevated; serum bilirubin concentration may be normal or only slightly elevated, in contrast to most forms of severe liver disease in which marked elevation of transaminases and serum bilirubin concentration occur concomitantly with prolongation of PT and PTT.
+Prothrombin time and partial thromboplastin time (PTT) are markedly prolonged and not corrected by vitamin K supplementation; factor II, VII, IX, XI, and XII levels are decreased; factor V and factor VIII levels are preserved.
+Paradoxically, serum transaminase levels may be only modestly elevated.
+Serum bilirubin concentration may be normal or only slightly elevated, in contrast to most forms of severe liver disease in which marked elevation of transaminases and serum bilirubin concentration occur concomitantly with prolongation of prothrombin time and PTT.
 Resistance of affected liver cells to cell death may explain the observed discrepancy in liver function [Vogel et al 2004].

 This early phase can progress to liver failure with ascites, jaundice, and gastrointestinal bleeding.
 Children may have a characteristic odor of "boiled cabbage" or "rotten mushrooms."
 Infants occasionally have persistent hypoglycemia; some have hyperinsulinism [Baumann et al 2005].
-Others have chronic low-grade acidosis [CR Scott, unpublished data].
-Untreated affected infants may die from liver failure within weeks or months of first symptoms [Hegarty et al 2015].
+Others have chronic low-grade acidosis.
+Untreated affected infants may die from liver failure within weeks or months of first manifestations [Hegarty et al 2015].

-• Renal tubular involvement.
-In the more chronic form of the untreated disorder, symptoms develop after age six months; renal tubular involvement is the major manifestation.
+• Proximal renal tubular involvement.
+In the more chronic form of untreated tyrosinemia type I, manifestations develop after age six months; renal tubular involvement is the major manifestation.
 The renal tubular dysfunction involves a Fanconi-like renal syndrome with generalized aminoaciduria, phosphate loss, and, for many, renal tubular acidosis.
 The continued renal loss of phosphate is believed to account for rickets; serum calcium concentrations are usually normal.
+Proximal tubular dysfunction can lead to chronic kidney disease and hypertension.

 • Neurologic crises.
 Untreated children may have repeated neurologic crises similar to those seen in older individuals with acute intermittent porphyria.
 These crises include change in mental status, abdominal pain, peripheral neuropathy, and/or respiratory failure requiring mechanical ventilation.
 Crises can last one to seven days.
-Repeated neurologic crises often go unrecognized:
+Repeated neurologic crises often go unrecognized.
+Mitchell et al [1990] reported that 42% of untreated French Canadian children with tyrosinemia type I had experienced such episodes.
+In an international survey, 10% of deaths in untreated children occurred during a neurologic crisis [van Spronsen et al 1994].

 • Hepatocellular carcinoma.
 Those children who are not treated with nitisinone and a low-tyrosine diet and who survive the acute onset of liver failure are at high risk of developing and succumbing to hepatocellular carcinoma.

-Treated tyrosinemia type I. The natural history in children who are treated with nitisinone is different from that in untreated children.
-Affected children younger than age two years who are treated with a combination of nitisinone and low-tyrosine diet are markedly improved compared to those children treated with low-tyrosine diet alone.
-The combined nitisinone and low-tyrosine diet treatment has resulted in a greater than 90% survival rate, normal growth, improved liver function, prevention of cirrhosis, correction of renal tubular acidosis, and improvement in secondary rickets [McKiernan 2006, Masurel-Paulet et al 2008, Larochelle et al 2012].
+Treated tyrosinemia type I. The natural history in children who are treated with nitisinone is different from that of untreated children, especially those individuals diagnosed through NBS and started early on therapy.
+Affected children younger than age two years who are treated with a combination of nitisinone and low-tyrosine diet have markedly less clinical manifestations compared to those children treated with low-tyrosine diet alone.
+The combined nitisinone and low-tyrosine diet treatment has resulted in a greater than 90% survival rate, normal growth, improved liver function, prevention of cirrhosis, correction of renal tubular acidosis, and improvement in secondary rickets [McKiernan 2006, Masurel-Paulet et al 2008, Larochelle et al 2012, Kehar et al 2024].

-• Neurologic crises observed in treated children have always been associated with a prolonged interruption in nitisinone treatment [CR Scott, unpublished data].
+• Neurologic crises observed in treated children have always been associated with a prolonged interruption in nitisinone treatment [Schlump et al 2008].

 • Children with acute liver failure require support prior to and during the initiation of treatment with nitisinone.
 Improvement generally occurs within one week of starting nitisinone treatment.

 • Corneal crystals.
 Nitisinone blocks the tyrosine catabolic pathway such that succinylacetone is not produced but tissue tyrosine levels are raised.
-Blood tyrosine concentration greater than 600 mol/L confers risk of precipitation of tyrosine as bilateral, linear, branching subepithelial corneal opacities [Ahmad et al 2002], causing photophobia and itchy, sensitive eyes.
+Blood tyrosine concentration greater than 600 mol/L confers risk of precipitation of tyrosine as bilateral, linear, branching subepithelial corneal opacities causing photophobia and itchy, sensitive eyes [Ahmad et al 2002].
 The crystals resolve once tyrosine levels are reduced.

 Genotype-Phenotype Correlations

 In general, no correlation is observed between clinical presentation and genotype.
-Acute and chronic forms have been seen in the same families, as well as in unrelated individuals with the same genotype [Poudrier et al 1998].
+Acute and chronic forms have been seen in the same families, as well as in unrelated individuals with the same genotype [Poudrier et al 1998, Morrow et al 2017].

 Nomenclature